-The CMF3 furnace is designed only for indoor installations and can be readily connected to the high static duct system of a home.
-Units are approved for single mobile/modular/ manufactured structures in freestanding/closet/alcove downflow only configurations.
+The CMF2 furnace is designed only for indoor installations and can be readily connected to the high static duct system of a home.
+Units are approved for single/multistory residential or mobile/modular/manufactured structures in freestanding/closet/alcove downflow only configurations.